 Brown Keema Curry, an original Tokyo curry recipe

 Another recommendation is BBQ Beef & Green Vegeful Curry (Php 390), a mighty dish that’s sure to boost your energy and mood.
 150-gram tender beef short ribs get more charm with CAMP’s creamy and spicy curry sauce, a new recipe that is first to get introduced to Manila.
 The Green Vegeful Curry is a cross between Japanese and Thai, making use of Thai curry paste and wasabi.

 Green Vegeful Curry

-You also have the freedom to create your own combination if you want a dish with another curry.
+If you want one dish with another curry, you have the freedom to create your own combination!
 There are six main dishes and three curry sauces to choose from.
 Mix and match until you get the perfect combination!

 For seafood lovers, a must-try is BBQ Shrimp & Chunky Vegetables with Red Bisque Curry (Php 420), a new curry sauce that has been specially created for the foodies of Manila.
 The sauce is made in-house with fresh shrimps, tomatoes, and a special curry base.